Saib Tabrizi: Return to Iran

-Tabrizi returned to Iran in 1632 and spent the rest of his life there.
+Saib spent the remainder of his life in Isfahan, leaving the city only to visit other Iranian cities.
+His seven years spent living in India contributed to his reputation as the greatest poet of his time.
 He maintained a relationship with the Safavid courts and dedicated poems Abbas II and Shah Soleyman III.
-Abbas II appointed Tabrizi to the post of poet laureate.
+Abbas II appointed Saib to the post of poet laureate.